 Yes, but stick to under 10 people as the area around the spring head is not large enough to accommodate much more.

-Hey there!
-I’m Anna, your Kelly Park Rock Springs elopement photographer, adventure guide + good vibes specialist!
 I’m based in Florida, where the water is always close and the vibes are chill and tropical.
 Kelly Park Rock Springs is so much more than another Florida spring, and I l o v e showing rad folks like you just what makes this place special.
-There’s a lot to consider ahead of your elopement and I’m here to guide you through the entire process.
-Tell me what you want your day to feel like, and I’ll take the wheel.

-PRIVACY POLICY | ©2023 ANNA HOLDEN PHOTO | ALL RIGHTS RESERVED | BRAND AND SITE BY BELLA MAVEN
+PRIVACY POLICY | Terms & Conditions of use | ©2023 ANNA HOLDEN PHOTO | ALL RIGHTS RESERVED | BRAND AND SITE BY BELLA MAVEN